 There is mention of the Deity and the Padmanabhaswamy temple in hundreds of years old, several extant Hindu Texts, ancient scripts, recent Sangam Tamil literature (500 BC to 300 AD wherein it was referred to as the “Golden Temple” on account of its then unimaginable wealth), and the treasures consist of countless artifacts dating back to the Chera, Pandya, Mesopotamian, Greek and Roman epochs.

-- 1 Padmanabhaswamy Mandir and the Mysterious Protection of Its Treasure
+- 1.1 Padmanabhaswamy Temple History and the Mysterious Protection of Its Treasure

-- 2 Followers of Krishna’s Brother Balaram Still Protecting the Last Doors of the Treasures
+- 1.6 Followers of Krishna’s Brother Balarama Protect the Last Doors of the Treasures

-Padmanabhaswamy Mandir and the Mysterious Protection of Its Treasure
+Padmanabhaswamy Temple History and the Mysterious Protection of Its Treasure

 Deities of Padmanabhaswamy Temple

 The Temple is a replica of the famous Sri Adikesavaperumal Temple at Thiruvattar.
 Sri Padmanabhaswamy Temple gave its name to Kerala’s state capital Thiruvananthapuram.
 ‘Thiru’ ‘Anantha’ ‘Puram’ means Sacred Abode of Bhagwan Anantha Padmanabha.
 The city is also known as Anandapuram (City of Bliss) and Syananduram (Where Bliss is not far off).
 Ananda refers to Sree Padmanabha Himself.
 Hindu scriptures refer to the Supreme Being as ‘Sachidananda’ (Absolute Truth, Absolute Consciousness and Absolute Bliss).
-Even today Kerala is known as God’s own country.
+Despite attacks of chrislamization since 300 years, Kerala is still known as God’s own country due to its eternal connection with Bhagwan Padmanabhaswamy.

 The Principal Deity, Padmanabhaswamy, is enshrined in the “Anantha-sayanam” posture (in the eternal sleep of Yoga-nidra on the serpent Anantha).
 The Maharajah of Travancore bears the title, “Sree Padmanabhadasa’ (Servant of Bhagwan Padmanabha).

 In the sanctum sanctorum, Sri Padmanabha reclines on the serpent Anantha or Adi Sesha.
 The serpent has five hoods facing inwards, signifying contemplation.
 The Bhagwan’s right hand is placed over a Shiv Lingam.
 Sridevi, the Devi of Prosperity and Bhudevi the Devi of Earth, two consorts of Vishnu are by his side.
-Brahma emerges on a lotus, which emanates from the navel of the Bhagwan.
-The deity is made from 12,000 saligrams.
-These saligrams are from the banks of the Gandaki River in Nepal, and to commemorate this, certain rituals are performed at the Pashupatinath Temple.
+Brahma emerges on a lotus, which emanates from the navel of the Bhagwan, depicting creation of this Universe.
+The deity is made from 12,000 Shaligrams (Salagrama).
+These Saligrams are from the banks of the Gandaki River in Nepal, and to commemorate this, certain rituals are performed at the Pashupatinath Temple.
 The deity of Sri Padmanabha is covered with, “Katusarkara yogam”, a special ayurvedic mix, which forms a plaster that keeps the deity clean.
-The daily worship is done with flowers and the abhishekam.
+The daily worship is done with flowers and the Abhishekam.

 Inside Padmanabhaswamy Temple